carla-simulator/carla/Docs/core_map.md

 ### Changing the map

 This was briefly mentioned in [1st.
 World and client](core_world.md), so let's expand a bit on it: __To change the map, the world has to change too__.
 Everything will be rebooted and created from scratch, besides the Unreal Editor itself.
-Using `reload_world()` creates a new instance of the world with the same map while `load_world()` is used to change the current one:
+Using `reload_world()` creates a new instance of the world with the same map while `load_world()` is used to change the current one.

 ```py
 world = client.load_world('Town01')
 ```
 The client can also get a list of available maps.
-Each map has a `name` attribute that matches the name of the currently loaded city, e.g. _Town01._:
+Each map has a `name` attribute that matches the name of the currently loaded city, e.g. _Town01._.
 ```py
 print(client.get_available_maps())
 ```
 So far there are seven different maps available.
-Each of these has a specific structure or unique features that are useful for different purposes, so a brief sum up on these:
+Each of these has a specific structure or unique features that are useful for different purposes, so a brief sum up on these.

 |Town | Summary |
 | -- | -- |